Mike Belkin: 1967

+1968

-At the 1968 Australian Championships, in addition to reaching the quarters in singles, a run which saw victories over one M. Marchment, Max Pettman, and Allan Stone, Belkin reached the second round in doubles partnering Geoff Pollard.
+At the 1968 Australian Championships, in addition to reaching the quarterfinals in singles, a run which saw victories over M. Marchment, Max Pettman, and Allan Stone before his loss to the eventual champion Bill Bowrey, Belkin reached the second round in doubles, partnering Geoff Pollard.

+Belkin won the 1968 ILTF St. Petersburg Masters Invitational on clay in April, defeating Mike Sangster in the quarterfinal, Bowrey in the semifinal, and Jaime Fillol in the final.

 Professional tour tennis

 1969

-Belkin played the 1969 French Open, but was forced to abandon his match against Georges Goven up two sets.
+Belkin played the 1969 French Open, but was forced to abandon his match against Georges Goven despite leading by two sets.
 He and partner Pancho Guzmán withdrew from their first round doubles match.

 In the summer, Belkin played the Cincinnati Championships, defeating Phil Dent and Stan Smith in the later rounds to reach the semi-finals.
 In doubles, he and partner Luis Ayala lost in the second round, to Arthur Ashe and Charlie Pasarell.

 The following week Belkin played U.S. Clay Court Championships, reaching the quarters in both singles and doubles.
 In singles he defeated Franklin Robbins, Goven, and Jim Osborne before falling to Ashe in three sets.
 In doubles he played with Bob Carmichael.

-Two weeks later, Belkin played the Canadian Open, reaching the semis in singles, where he lost a four-setter to Cliff Richey and the quarters in doubles, partnering compatriot Vic Rollins.
+Two weeks later, Belkin played the Canadian Open, reaching the semis in singles, where he lost a four-setter to the eventual champion Richey and the quarters in doubles, partnering compatriot Vic Rollins.
 Later in August, at the second ever U.S. Open, Belkin lost to Marty Riessen in the second round in singles, and the first round in doubles, partnering Frank Tutvin.

 1970

-Belkin only played the main draw of only four professional circuit events in 1970, Cincinnati, the U.S. Clay Court Championships, Canadian Open, and U.S. Open, playing doubles in only the latter two events.
+Belkin played the main draw of only four professional circuit events in 1970, Cincinnati, the U.S. Clay Court Championships, Canadian Open, and U.S. Open, playing doubles in only the latter two events.

-At Cincinnati, Belkin was soundly beaten by Jeff Borowiak in the first round 1–6, 1–6.
+At Cincinnati, Belkin was soundly beaten by Jeff Borowiak in the first round.
 The following week in Indianapolis, he defeated Jean-Baptiste Chanfreau and G. Turner Howard before losing in three sets to Croat Željko Franulović.

-In Toronto, Belkin had a bye into the second round where he lost handily to Andrés Gimeno 2–6, 1–6.
-At Forest Hills, he also lost his first match in straight sets, in the first round to Frenchman player Pierre Barthes.
+In Toronto, Belkin had a bye into the second round where he lost handily to Andrés Gimeno.
+At Forest Hills, he also lost his first match in straight sets, in the first round to Frenchman player Pierre Barthès.
 In doubles at both tournaments, Belkin and partner John Sharpe lost in the first round.